ryan-mcclue/ryan-mcclue/src/mcu.md

 CubeIDE more encompassing, i.e. a superset
 Rather depressingly it's better than CCS (TI) or MPLab (Microchip), particularly for pin-out configuration
-Why strive towards libopencm3
+Many quirks, e.g. MSP meaning MCU support package which is like HAL startup Why strive towards libopencm3
+(also automatically adds libc)

-Experience with GUI, e.g. workspaces, differentiating board revisions, board selection (board type discovery kit, mcu name), .ioc (initialisation files) Default sets up GPIO, NVIC and SYS (system manager controller?)
+Experience with GUI, e.g. workspaces, differentiating board revisions, board selection (board type discovery kit, mcu name), .ioc (initialisation files), adding files in with GUI to have them 'differentiated', dragging out tab to have split code view

-Clock conf
+Default sets up GPIO, NVIC and SYS (system manager controller?)
 Max out the HCLK in the clock diagram as we are not running off battery.
 The clock diagram helps find solutions of values of PLLs and dividers/scalers.
 Also shows how clocks laid out on the device and what busses etc. (there are quite a few of them)